 Is it true?
 When you consider the continuous stream of high-status wrongdoers covered in the media, it may be that what’s really being corrupted is our view of the guilty party.

-Recent research from two UNC Kenan-Flagler professors found that the public views misdeeds by people in powerful positions as more willful – as though the person in question should know better.
+Research from two UNC Kenan-Flagler professors found that the public views misdeeds by people in powerful positions as more willful – as though the person in question should know better.
 As a result, the public is less forgiving of their misdeeds than it would be of someone of lesser status.
-Alison Fragale, a Mary Farley Ames Lee Fellow and assistant professor of organizational behavior and Ben Rosen, the Hanes Professor of Management, are the authors of the research.
+Alison Fragale, associate professor of organizational behavior and Mary Farley Ames Lee Distinguished Scholar, and Ben Rosen, organizational behavior professor, conducted the research.

 A powerful lesson for power players can be drawn from this research: banking your selflessness as you come up the ranks will serve you well when you reach the top.
 In a scandal-plagued world, high-status people are targets for the media and the justice system alike.
 Selfless acts affect people’s perceptions in a positive way that softens the blow in the event of a crisis

 Cases in point